damonvjanis/infusionsoft/README.md

 - To obtain an OAuth token, read Infusionsoft's guide [here](https://developer.infusionsoft.com/getting-started-oauth-keys/).
 - Contact custom fields are automatically cached and refreshed every 15 minutes once you've used a call that requires accessing custom fields.
 This allows the developer to use the display name for custom fields, instead of worrying about what the exact API names are.
 - All of the XML endpoints have been wrapped in the lower level `Infusionsoft.Endpoints.XML` modules.
 You have to use the XML field names when you access these modules, but it provides a lot of raw access.
 They work with both OAuth tokens (omit or pass `nil` for the `app` argument) or with legacy encrypted keys (use the key for the `token` argument and the app name like `ab123` for the `app` argument).
+- A few REST endpoints for contacts have been wrapped in the lower level `Infusionsoft.Endpoints.REST.Contact` module.

 ### Goals yet to be accomplished: